bluepylons/RTX2060_Shroud/README.md

 This mounts to the existing heatsink using M2x0.4 screws.
 I recommend at least a 6mm long screw.

-To remove the existing fan and shroud , you have to peel off the "EVGA GEFORCE RTX" sticker and remove the 3 screws underneath, as well as 3 screws opposite that are not covered by a sticker.
+To remove the existing shroud , you have to peel off the "EVGA GEFORCE RTX" sticker and remove the 3 screws underneath, as well as 3 screws opposite that are not covered by a sticker.
 To remove the fan there are 3 screws underneath the fan.
 This may void the warranty.
-I am not responsible if the warranty is voided as a result of any actions.
+I am not responsible if the warranty is voided as a result of any actions or any damage from either removing the heatsink nor building this.

-## NOTE THAT THE 3D PRINTED FILE HAS BEEN UNTESTED.
+## NOTE THAT THE 3D PRINTED FILE HAS NOT BEEN TESTED.

-They have been designed with identical dimensions to the laser-cut version that I have built, and have been designed to be easily printed.
+The file has been designed with identical dimensions to the laser-cut version that I have built, and has been designed to be easily printed.